Samkth123/KTH-md/Negotiations/Lecture 6.md

 In this case of bollard houses the buyers wanted to lie and misdirect so they can just buy it because it doesnt matter later as they will not be working together

-People tend to want to close as they have been in negotiations a long itme
+People tend to want to close as they have been in negotiations a long time, but if you have other deals, you should find better deals